edyrizalmuh/portfolio/_posts/2023-07-24-scraping-branch-data-of-pos-indonesia.md

 95 "luas wilayah (km2)[10]"              1
 ```

 Based on the output, there are some common column names such as `No.` and `Peta lokasi`, but even these columns only sums up to 37 tables; there are 38 provinces.
-It means that there is at least one province table with different or simply missing these columns, especially considering that there are three province tables with blank column(s).
+It means at least one province table with different or simply missing these columns, especially considering that there are three provinces with blank column(s).

-There are also columns with different names, but essentially means the same thing. `Bupati`, `Bupati/Walikota`, `Bupati/wali kota`, and `Bupati/wali kota administrasi` means the head of the government. `Distrik/Kapanewon/kemantren` has the same administrative level as `Kecamatan`, while `Gampong/kalurahan` has the same administrative level as `Kelurahan/desa/kampung`.
+There are also columns with different names, which essentially means the same thing. `Bupati`, `Bupati/Walikota`, `Bupati/wali kota`, and `Bupati/wali kota administrasi` means the head of the government. `Distrik/Kapanewon/kemantren` has the same administrative level as `Kecamatan`, while `Gampong/kalurahan` has the same administrative level as `Kelurahan/desa/kampung`.

-Some column names, such as `Ibu Kota`, `Jumlah Penduduk`, and `Luas Wilayah`, have various values because of numbers in square brackets, which are reference numbering in the original website page.
-It means that the numbers in one city/regency may be ontained from different sources compared to the numbers from another city/regency.
-This is obviously less than ideal.
+Some column names, such as `Ibu Kota`, `Jumlah Penduduk`, and `Luas Wilayah`, have various values because of reference numbers in square brackets.
+It means that the numbers in one city/regency may be obtained from different sources compared to the numbers from another city/regency.
+This condition is less than ideal.
 Another important thing to consider is how these columns, specifically `Jumlah Penduduk` were obtained from different years.
 Both problems may be solved by obtaining the most recent data from a single organization such as Badan Pusat Statistik (lit.
 Centra Agency of Statistics).
-But, this cleaning process will be postponed until such data are needed for the coming larger project, since the data needed for now is the city and regency names.
+But, this cleaning process will be postponed until such data are needed for the coming larger project since the data needed for now is the city and regency names.
 For now, columns `Jumlah Penduduk` and `Luas Wilayah` will be marked with `_diff_sources_and_years` names.

-Other than columns with missing or similar names, there are also some column names that are unique to certain table.
-Column names such as `Ref.` (Reference), `IPM`, and `Lambang alt` are only found in a table.
-These column will not be used (including the `Lambang` column which presents in more tables).
+Other than columns with missing or similar names, some column names are unique to certain tables.
+Column names such as `Ref.` (Reference), `IPM`, and `Lambang alt` are only found in a certain table.
+These columns will not be used (including the `Lambang` column, which is present in more tables).

 There are also undefined column names that start with `X`.
-This is found in city number 5.
+These columns are found in city number 5.
 ```R
 table_city[[5]]
 ```